vitalets/global-cache/examples/before-all/README.md

 # Usage of BeforeAll Hook with Global Storage

-This example shows how to make `beforeAll` hook execute exactly once with the global storage.
+This example shows how to make `beforeAll` hook execute exactly once with the global globalCache.
 It's how most people expect `beforeAll` to work.

 ## Details